 I’ve always prided myself a bit of a futurist, and it’s certainly no coincidence that I work in tech.
 I love how the more advanced we get, the more connected everything seems to become.
 And while I am always looking forward to seeing what is new, what’s exciting, and what’s better – I am always reminded that it is only that last point – what’s better – that interested me.

 Take the below diagram, for example.
-It accurately shows how Fastify, Kong, and Kuma, three relatively new and exciting names on the development scene and how they work together.
+It accurately shows how Fastify, Kong, and Kuma, three relatively new and exciting names on the development scene are the latest best web development solutions, and how they work together.
 It depicts how the backend applications developed in Fastify are connected through the Kong API gateway.
 It displays how the API gateway is monitoring and logging traffic to enhance security as it goes in and out of the application.
 And finally, it shows how Kuma acts as a service mesh to manage and route traffic between the application, database, and external services.
-And while the diagram does show the connectivity of Fastify, Kong, and Kuma, it doesn’t answer the question – is it better?
+And while the diagram does show the connectivity of the web solutions offered by Fastify, Kong, and Kuma, it doesn’t answer the question – is it better?

 While I am a futurist, I am also a realist, and by that, I recognize that we are, and should be rooted in our traditions – and this applies to technology if my comparison wasn’t clear.
 And one lesson I keep learning in technology is that despite how much we want it to be true, new isn’t always better.
 That is why today, we are going to look at Fastify, Kong, and Kuma, but we are going to compare them to their traditional or legacy predecessors to let you decide if what’s new is this case, better.